The-Toblin/c2d10-foundry-vtt/README.md

 ## 0.612
 - Fixed a bug after misunderstanding the new v12 API.
 Completely removed the `type` attribute from the Chat message data in `./module/dice/C2D10Roll.js`.
 Now Foundry doesn't complain, and DiceSoNice works as expected.

+## 0.613
+- Welp, turns out this doesn't work in v11 and DSN will break.
+Reverting change until v12 is live and DSN is updated.